 Tinnitus is a genuine – and quite annoying – condition.
-While it often can’t be diagnosed completely, there are the rare instances that concern pulsatile tinnitus where a hearing specialist trained to treat tinnitus can use instruments like a stethoscope to hear what you’re hearing.
+While it often can’t be diagnosed, there are rare instances that concern pulsatile tinnitus, where a hearing specialist trained to treat tinnitus can use instruments like a stethoscope to hear what you’re hearing.
 But remember that this only occurs in cases of pulsatile tinnitus, which is far less common than the typical form of tinnitus.

 How Did I Get Tinnitus?
 What Caused This Humming Noise in My Head?

 The most common cause of tinnitus is a loud noise that you were exposed to over a period of time.
 It’s very common among musicians and other people who spend a lot of time around loud music, as well as several other professions where workers are exposed to loud noises day in and day out for long periods.